Erica (plant)

 Erica is a genus of roughly 857 species of flowering plants in the family Ericaceae.
 The English common names heath and heather are shared by some closely related genera of similar appearance.
-The genus Calluna was formerly included in Erica – it differs in having even smaller scale-leaves (less than 2–3 mm long), and the flower corolla consisting of separate petals.
+The genus Calluna was formerly included in Erica; it differs in having even smaller scale-leaves (less than 2–3 millimetres long), and the flower corolla consisting of separate petals.
 Erica is sometimes referred to as "winter (or spring) heather" to distinguish it from Calluna "summer (or autumn) heather".